Singularity and Apptainer Containers

 sandbox

-container image hodling an installation of SPACK and open a shell withsudo
+container image hodling an installation of spack and open a shell withsudo

 and writable privileges (sudo singularity shell --writable <my_sandbox>